-Accés Mallorca - Local guide in Mallorca
+Accés Mallorca - Your local tourist guide in Mallorca

 Mallorca is an island full of contrasts, scenic nature and rich cultural heritage.
 When you read travel magazines, Mallorca is typically mentioned as a featured destination for multiple categories like beaches, hiking, big city escapes, romantic getaways and active holidays.
 About half of the island is categorized under the UNESCO world heritage program, due to the importance of the natural eco-systems and ancient irrigation systems built by humans.

 Mallorca is roughly divided in six regions; Tramuntana, Raiguer, Pla de Mallorca, Llevant, Migjorn and Palma, each has its own characteristics and charm, as well as an amount of natural spaces and coastal areas.
 On this website, you can discover each local area of the island with our destination guides, which is meant to give you an idea about what kind of area you are visiting, which points of interest can you find and what history lies behind the local heritage, overall, a guide to plan your stay in Mallorca.

 Sightseeing in Mallorca is something everyone can do, there are attractions and points of interest everywhere you look.
 The island has been inhabited by humans since the early Bronze Age, which has left numerous landmarks and traditions which is part of the culture of the local population.
 We have tried our best to categorize all points of interest and attractions for you to better plan your visit and what you want to see when you are here.

 Every day a new market is on schedule in the many charming towns and villages of Mallorca.
 Discover a fantastic atmosphere as you sample and browse delicious fresh local produce of Mallorca, fashion trends, handcrafted jewelry, leather goods, shoes and much more.